cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 The Hardware Expertise Area is crucial for characters involved in technology, such as vehicle maintenance, system repair, or machine innovation.
-It reflects a character\'s technical acumen and practical experience.
+It reflects a character's technical acumen and practical experience.
 These skills include diagnosing malfunctions, improving equipment functionality, and creating gadgets, requiring a deep understanding of systems from simple locks to complex engines.